grooviter/underdog/docs/guide/docs/blog/posts/2024/12/classifying_food.md

                   3  |    4.2  |    4.2  |      17  |         0  |              0  |    0  |   0.004  |      0  |  0.01  |
 ```

 However the goal is to choose the minimum set of features that maximizes the classification.
 Too many could classify well but it would become too hard to use, too few would not classify well enough.
 I need to find the balance between the two.
 Once I’ve found the balance I can use both, features and labels to create a training and test datasets.
-For that I use the train_test_split function from scikit-learn library.
+For that I use the **trainTestSplit** function.

 ```groovy title="minimum set of features and creating training and test datasets"
 --8<-- "src/test/groovy/underdog/blog/y2024/m12/ClassifyingFoodSpec.groovy:train_test_split"